-These ecological sites are productive.
+These ecological sites are moderately productive sites.
 Oak regeneration is typically problematic.
+Sugar maple, red elm, ironwood, hickories, pawpaw and spicebush are often dominant competitors in the understory.
 Maintenance of the oak component will require disturbances that will encourage more sun adapted species and reduce shading effects.
 Single tree selection timber harvests are common in this region and often results in removal of the most productive trees (high grading) in the stand leading to poorer quality timber and a shift in species composition away from more valuable oak species.
 Better planned single tree selection or the creation of group openings can help regenerate and maintain more desirable oak species and increase vigor on the residual trees.

-Clear cutting also occurs and results in dense, even-aged stands dominated by oak.
+Clearcutting also occurs and results in dense, even-aged stands dominated by oak.
 This may be most beneficial for existing stands whose composition has been highly altered by past management practices.
-However, without some thinning of the dense stands and application of prescribed fire, the ground flora diversity can be shaded out and diversity of the stand may suffer.
+However, without some thinning of the dense stands, the ground flora diversity can be shaded out and diversity of the stand may suffer.
+Protected aspect forests did evolve with some fire, but their composition often reflects more closed, forested conditions, with fewer woodland ground flora species that can respond to fire.
+Consequently, while having protected aspects in a burn unit is acceptable, targeting them solely for woodland restoration is not advisable.